kdally/fault-tolerant-flight-control-drl/README.md

 </p>

 > Fault tolerant flight control for the Cessna Citation 500.
 First use of Deep Reinforcement Learning for the inner-loop flight control of a jet aircraft.
-Employed Soft Actor Critic (SAC).
+Employed Soft Actor-Critic (SAC).

 <p align="center">
   <img src="assets/citation_550_header.png" width="750"/>
 </p>

+## Background

+1. Soft Actor-Critic is a reinforcement learning framework.
+It is represented below.

+2. A cascaded coupled-dynamics controller structure is used, as seen below.

 ## Installation
 > MacOS users can use the module straight away.